oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

 </details>

 There are a number of activities required to configure the core environment, these include identifying your self by your initials, locating your user information, setting up compartments, and creating a database.
 The core-environment-setup script will gather some information and then do the core work for you.
+You may have already done this as part of a related lab in your tenancy, if so the scripts will recognize previously created resources (provided they have not been destroyed of course) so there is no harm in re-running the scripts.

   1. If you are not already there open the OCI cloud shall and go to the scripts directory, type